-We develop, manufacture and market fiber optic test & measurement, sensing, and instrumentation products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the telecommunications, medical, composite and defense industries.
+We develop, manufacture and market fiber optic sensing and test & measurement products and are focused on bringing new and innovative technology solutions to measure, monitor, protect and improve critical processes in the aerospace, automotive, energy, composite, telecommunications and defense industries.
+In addition, we provide applied research services, typically under research programs funded by the U.S. government, in areas of advance materials, sensing and healthcare applications.
 Our business model is designed to accelerate the process of bringing new and innovative products to market.
 We use our in-house technical expertise across a range of technologies to perform applied research services for companies and government-funded projects.
 We continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.